atakanAslan1/Landing-Page/README.md

 ## Usage

 - Customize the content in the HTML and CSS files to match your specific needs.
-- Replace the images in the `img` folder with your own visuals.
 - Modify the styles in the `css` folder to match your desired design.

 ## Contributing